 The experience was invaluable.
 I submitted my second opinion request before going to bed - which was daytime in America.
 By the morning, I had my interpretation waiting for me.

 A few days later, the doctor even followed up with me to see if I had any questions or concerns.
 When you’re sitting with important information like that - questions are never instant.
 It usually takes a couple of days to come up with them.
 So the fact that the radiologist allowed me time to process, and then followed up personally, was truly special.

 Seeing what my mom went through, I can’t stress the importance of breast screening enough.
 Ladies, please get your scans!
 And not only that but make sure you get your scans interpreted by a radiologist you feel comfortable with and trust.
 I’ve lived in China and Kazakhstan, and in both places, the doctors are trained differently.
 So it comes down to trust.
 What may alarm a doctor in one country may not necessarily be alarming in another.

 My biggest advice is to take advantage of the resources you have.
-If you need an X-ray MRI or mammogram in another country, get your scans done there and have them read through DocPanel.
+If you need an x-ray, MRI, or mammogram in another country, get your scans done there and have them read through DocPanel.
 This can save you from booking a ticket home.
-(And it might even be easier and cheaper to get your scans done in some countries.)

 Nothing is more unsettling than feeling uncertain about your health.
 Wondering if something could potentially be life-threatening - it can easily throw you into a state of panic.
 I feel a lot more comfortable living abroad knowing that, through DocPanel, I have access to care I can trust.